yanfaingold/All_Projects/README.md

 - its a basic site that have register user option ,all registered users saved in the MySql database on registration

-- usage of Spring, Hibernate, Velocity, MySql, Ajax.
+- usage of Tomcat, Maven, Spring, Hibernate, Velocity, MySql, Ajax.

 ----------